sunilp/webscrapper-indeed-r/README.md

 Java is a general-purpose programming language which can be used to carry out a wide range of tasks, including data analytics.
 Tableau is a highly useful program used in many global organizations to create informative and insightful visualizations.
 Lastly, Scala is a programming language like Java but is frequently used in conjunction with very large databases.

+A higher coefficient for *have_scala* would indicate that this skill is a more significant contributing factor to determining the difficulty of the role, as compared to *have_java* and *have_tableau* which have equal coefficients.
+This aligns with our thinking that a challenging data scientist role would require interaction with large databases.

 #### 3.2.5 Chi-Square Test of Independence